me13foundation/monorepo/docs/architectural-compliance-review-2024.md

 - 🟡 **Component Registry Plugins** - Expand registry to support third-party extensions
 - 🟡 **Packaging/JSON Type Refinement** - Additional typing work could reduce the remaining overrides

 **The codebase is production-ready with excellent type safety compliance.** The architectural foundation is solid, and all critical type safety issues have been resolved.
-The remaining `Any` usage is strategic and well-contained in Dash presentation glue and JSON/packaging utilities.
+The remaining `Any` usage is strategic and well-contained in JSON/packaging utilities.

 **Final Assessment**: 🟢 **EXCELLENT** - 95% alignment with architectural guidelines